Romanio0089/WHID-Cactus-Flash-Guide/README.md

-# Arduino Keyboard Libraries
+# WHID Cactus Flash Guide / Keyboard Layout Change
-The best place to find Keyboard.cpp + Keyboard.h for your language !
+This method applies for ESPloitV2.

 ## What are the Keyboard.cpp and Keyboard.h used for ?
 These libraries are mainly used for HID devices.